How to import categories

 Last updated

-A prerequisite to importing categories is having an excel spreadsheet with the data organized in named columns.
-For this tutorial we have a made a simple spreadsheet containing information about a clothing category tree.
+A prerequisite to importing is having an excel spreadsheet with the data organized in named columns.
+For this tutorial we have a made a simple spreadsheet containing information about a clothing tree.

 In this example we have created an identifier called 'ClothingCategoryId' with pattern '{0}' using the property 'CategoryAlias'.
 In short this means the identifier will have the same value as 'CategoryAlias'.